Advanced Heart Failure Care at Drexel Cardiology

 Cardiology Division Chief

 Dr. Howard J. Eisen is chief of the Division of Cardiology at Drexel University College of Medicine.
 His areas of expertise include heart failure and heart transplant care.
-He has cared for heart transplant patients since 1995, making him one of the most experienced transplant cardiologists in the world.
+He has cared for heart transplant patients since 1995.
 Dr. Eisen is working to improve care of heart failure and heart transplant patients by using noninvasive procedures to diagnose transplant rejection and by participating in research studies for heart failure patients.